 The high hydration does mean that the dough doesn’t come together as quickly or as fully as one without the root vegetables; hand kneading isn’t the tidiest process, but the end results are worth it.
 If you do have a stand mixer, this bread is a perfect candidate for the kneading hook to avoid some of the stickiness.

-You might be concerned that the finished loaf would be overly flavoured by the vegetables, but don’t worry – there’s a hint of both sweetness and a savouryness, but no more than a hint.
+Don’t worry if you think the finished loaf will be overly flavoured by the vegetables, – there’s a hint of both sweetness and a savouryness, but no more than a hint.
 It’s a great loaf for sliced thin for sandwiches, or accompanying a bowl of homemade soup – slather on the butter and enjoy.
 Another great way to enjoy it is with a blob of my carrot jam.

 A moist, flavoursome bread loaf with added carrots and parsnips to get you on your way to 5 a day!
 A dense but soft crumb makes it this egg free bread ideal for sandwiches.

 - 100 ml milk